Ethan-Singh/Metro-Parking-App/README.md

 _(Okay the 'GUI' isn't exactly the best, but I want to move onto this)_
 - [ ] Incorporate OKHttp/Retrofit for dynamic API requests (need to make sure <5 requests are sent a second)
 - [ ] Use notifyDataSetHasChanged() to make the recycler view adapt to the calls (instead of having to wait for all the calls to be done)

+# Things that have been done
+...
+* make a test app where you can navigate two activities